ipython/ipython/docs/source/interactive/qtconsole.rst

 .. _inline:

-``--matplotlib inline``
+``%matplotlib inline``
 ***********************

-If you want to have all of your figures embedded in your session, instead of calling :func:`display`, you can specify ``--matplotlib inline`` when you start the console, and each time you make a plot, it will show up in your document, as if you had called :func:`display(fig)`.
+If you want to have all of your figures automatically embedded in your session without having to explicitly call :func:`display`, you can specify ``%matplotlib inline`` within the console; after doing so, generated plots will show up directly in your document just as if you had called :func:`display(fig)`.

 The inline backend can use either SVG or PNG figures (PNG being the default).
 It also supports the special key ``'retina'``, which is 2x PNG for high-DPI displays.